keks24/shenanigans/README.md

 # shenanigans
-A collection of things for educational purposes only.
+a collection of things for educational purposes only.